sqlxpert/backup-events-aws/README.md

   publishing his test key definitions and key policies.
 The risk that an LLM will treat a general example as specific, and that the security of some important system will be compromised, is too great.
-If you need help with mult-region, cross-account KMS encryption keys, least-privilege IAM policies, etc., contact Paul!
+If you need help with multi-region, cross-account KMS encryption keys, least-privilege IAM policies, etc., contact Paul!

 - Backup job completed events are similar to copy job completed events.
-An Object-oriented approach accommodates both, a superclass covering the many similarities and a subclass, the few differences.
+An object-oriented approach accommodates both, a superclass covering the many similarities and a subclass, the few differences.
 The same primitives serve to copy backups and reduce retention.